jaydenkwright/jaydenkwright/README.md

 ### Hi there 👋

+I am a self taught software engineer from New York.

 <!--
 **jaydenkwright/jaydenkwright** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.